gini55/gini55/README.md

 trying very to survive ib rn.

-pls int, im as sweet as grandma's cookie fr
+in bio i have 3 fav drivers but honestly i love them all so pls int, im as sweet as grandma's cookie fr